 The Pre-Formal Learning Pathway aims to provide a personalised curriculum that:

-Progress for learners following the Pre-Formal curriculum pathway from year 3 onwards is currently assessed using descriptors based on early P-Levels and through formative assessment of progress towards individual EHCP outcomes.
+Progress for learners following the Pre-Formal curriculum pathway from Middle School onwards is currently assessed using descriptors based on early school assessment levels and through formative assessment of progress towards individual EHCP outcomes.
 This progress is recorded on learner’s timelines.